 Crunchy and apple-like in texture and flavour, Jicama makes a wonderful addition to salads.
 You can cook it, but I love it raw.

 This salad combines Jicama with green mango and optionally red or white radish as well.
 The green mango-chilli-lime component is a great set of flavours commonly found in Mexico and in South East Asia.

 Jicama is rarely available here.
 Its season is Autumn through Winter, so I grab one or two when I see them.
 These past months I have kept a special eye out for them at our Central Market and have been lucky enough to find them on 3 occasions.

-You might also like to try these – Vegetable Sticks with Spices, Spicy Radish and Jicama Salad with Coconut Milk, or A Host of Spring Salads.
-Explore all of our Salad recipes here and here, Green Mango dishes here, and Jicama here.
-Try our Autumn recipes here and here.
+Are you looking for similar recipes?
+You might also like to try these – Vegetable Sticks with Spices, Spicy Radish and Jicama Salad with Coconut Milk, and Lightly Pickled Jicama Salad with Citrus.

 Continue reading “Jicama, Red Radish and Green Mango Salad”

 This salad can be made with white or red radish, jicama (yam bean) or kohlrabi.
 It is crunchy and delicious and full of spicy tropical flavours.

 Crunchy vegetables are just made for summer time lazy eating, and this salad is perfect.
 In fact it can be made at any time of the year, using red or white radish, kholrabi and/or Jicama.
 As at least one of these vegetables is in season at most times of the year, there can be no excuse!